musmantechninja/myfirstrepo/README.md

 **Why can't I add the similar pub key to the differnt account to avoid the error mentioned in first question?**

-You can't use the same pub key for the diffrent github account.
+You can't use the same pub key for the diffrent github account, as it will give error that key is already in use.